SeanKilleen/seankilleen.github.io/_posts/2015-06-28-xUnit-vs-MSTest.md

 ## Bad Reasons to Justify Using MSTest

 * **Microsoft uses it.** Pssst, they're actually [mostly][mostly] [using][using] [xUnit][xunit] [now][now].
 * **It's the default and that's good enough.** This is a failure of attitude.
 Woe to the developer who thinks this way.
-Continuous improvement, particularly in terms of toolsets, should be second-nature to a developer.
+Continuous improvement, particularly in terms of tool-sets, should be second-nature to a developer.

 ## What do *you* Think?